magnatronus/flutter-devicelocale/README.md

 When first created this was a Swift based plugin, but due to [these issues](https://github.com/flutter/flutter/issues/16049) the Swift code has been removed and it now uses a simple Objective C call.

+## Updates

+- Sep 2019 0.2.0 Updated Android following feedback from https://github.com/huzhirento .
+Fallback to the currentLocale when attempting to get a list of locales fro Android 7 and below as the getLocales() call is a feature of API 24 and failed for Android 7 and below.

 ## Getting Started

 For help getting started with Flutter, view our